OAB710/Ecommerce-Website/README.md

 ## Usage

-1. Register a new user or login with existing credentials.
+1. Register or login as a user.
-2. Browse products and add them to your cart.
+2. Browse and add products to your cart.
-3. Proceed to checkout and place an order.
+3. Proceed to checkout.
-4. Admin can login to the admin panel to manage products and orders.
+4. Admins can manage content via the admin interface.

 ---

 ## Contributing

 Contributions are welcome!
-Please fork the repository and create a pull request with your changes.
+Fork the repository and create a pull request with your changes.

 ---